jcaffet/guardduty-centralizer/README.md

 ## Installation

 1. deploy the [cf-guarddutycentralizer-central.yml](cf-guarddutycentralizer-central.yml) CloudFormation stack in the central region of the security account
-2. deploy the [cf-guarddutycentralizer-spoke.yml](cf-guarddutycentralizer-spoke.yml) in all the concerned regions, except the central one*, in the security account.
+2. deploy the [cf-guarddutycentralizer-spoke.yml](cf-guarddutycentralizer-spoke.yml) in each useful regions, *except the central one*, in the security account.
+Do not hesitate to use a CloudFormation StackSet.

 ## How to use it

 Once installed, nothing has to be done.
-All findings come be found through Kibana or the archive S3 bucket.
+All findings are pushed in Firehose and can be found through Kibana or the archive S3 bucket.
-New regions are not added automatically.
-Maybe in v2 ...

 ## Notes
 - it is also possible to configure between the CloudWatch Rule and the lambda an intermediate SNS topic.
-Interesting if you need specific action or invocation per region (see alternative directory)
+Interesting if you need specific action or invocation per region (see [alternative](alternative/) directory)
+- new regions are not added automatically.
+Maybe in v2 ...